Home The Methodist Church of New Zealand

 Each Synod and other Connexional entities identify whether there is suitable land in their area that could be made available for social housing.

-Before any Methodist-owned land is sold, consideration is given as to whether the land is able to be used for social housing (Synod Property Committees, Missions, and TTMPT in consultation with the Methodist Social Housing Group).
+Before any Methodist-owned land is sold, consideration is given as to whether the land can be used for social housing (Synod Property Committees, Missions, and TTMPT in consultation with the Methodist Social Housing Group).

 There may be restrictions on what you can do with the property or with the proceeds from the sale.
 If the property was gifted to the congregation, then any legally documented conditions associated with the original gift must be fulfilled.
 Any issues must be resolved before the sale goes ahead.